News

 Job Market Concerns

 Over half of Americans view the job market negatively, a more critical assessment than six months prior.
-This shift may be influenced by future outlooks.
-While most employed individuals feel at least somewhat secure in their current positions, the majority anticipates difficulty in finding desired employment if they were to seek a new job.
-Assessments of longer-term job market trends are mixed, with the job market not perceived as expanding.
-A significant majority believes there are fewer good jobs available in their local area compared to five years ago.
+This shift may be influenced by future outlooks, as most employed individuals feel at least somewhat secure in their current positions but anticipate difficulty in finding desired employment if they were to seek a new job.

 Partisan Divide and AI Impact

-Partisanship influences economic perceptions, with Republicans expressing less negativity than Democrats regarding the job market and the economy.
-There's widespread skepticism concerning the potential impact of AI across various fields and the workplace.
 Many anticipate a net-negative effect on job availability in their fields over the next decade, a view shared by both employed and unemployed individuals.
 Broadly, many think AI development will negatively affect the U.S. economy, a sentiment that cuts across education and income levels, although it is less pronounced among younger adults.
-For some, AI may make available jobs easier to do.

 Overall Economic Views